Luyu-star/Building-site-selection-and-protection/README.md

 - 🌐 **Indicator 6: Forest Fires**
    [Global Forest Watch - Mexico](https://www.globalforestwatch.org/dashboards/country/MEX/?category=fires&location=WyJjb3VudHJ5IiwiTUVYIl0%3D)

+## 📦 Data Source and License

+Part of the data in this repository is sourced from [Our World in Data](https://ourworldindata.org/), a project of the Global Change Data Lab — a UK-based non-profit organization (Charity No. 1186433).

+Unless otherwise stated, their charts, articles, and data are licensed under the **Creative Commons BY** license (CC BY 4.0).
+The tools and software developed by them are open-source under the **MIT license**.

+Some third-party charts and datasets may be subject to different licensing terms.
+Please refer to [Our World in Data FAQ](https://ourworldindata.org/about#licensing-and-how-to-cite) for more details.

 ##   **Reference**
 EM-DAT, CRED / UCLouvain (2024) – with major processing by Our World in Data.
 “Number of recorded natural disaster events – EM-DAT” [dataset].
 EM-DAT, CRED / UCLouvain, “Natural disasters” [original data].
 Retrieved July 22, 2025 from https://archive.ourworldindata.org/20250624-125417/grapher/number-of-natural-disaster-events.html (archived on June 24, 2025).